• Skip to primary navigation

 The best onions to caramelize

-Using a cast iron or heavy pan, which is recommended, creates those little brown bits throughout the onion caramelization process.
-Deglazing these flavorful morsels stuck at the bottom of the pan contributes a whole lot of flavor to the final product.
-In comparison, a non-stick skillet can be used but the overall flavor is inferior.
+A cast iron or heavy pan creates those little brown bits throughout the onion caramelization process.
+Deglazing these flavorful morsels stuck at the bottom of the pan contributes a lot of flavor to the final product.
+In comparison, you can use a non-stick skillet, but the overall flavor is inferior.

 Yes, I am embarrassed to say that I was late to appreciate the miraculous transformation of onions.